Introduction to Economics

 Methods and duration of examination:

-- A comprehensive overview and a very sound knowledge of the various models, theories and methods covered in class.
+- A comprehensive overview and a very sound knowledge of the various models, theories and concepts covered in class.

-- A convincing general understanding of the basic assumptions of the models and theories covered in class.
+- A convincing general understanding of the basic assumptions of the models, theories and concepts covered in class.

 - An extensive ability to explain the adjustment mechanisms of the different models, by using graphical analysis as well as mathematical calculations that describe these mechanisms.